Books for Languages is an Open Second Languages Publishing Company.

 We publish Open Educational Resources for learning different second languages (Digital Books with: audios, videos, exercises, activities…).
 Centered on the official languages of the EU we also offer other mainstream languages spoken in the world.
-All of the materials are under Creative Commons Licenses.

 We propose an Integrated Foreign Language Curriculum where students of different languages share the same objectives and textual samples in target language.
 Developed based on a common standard with a functional-notional approach, each chapter has a different theme and each unit has a sub-theme of itself.

 We follow the recommendations on language policy of the Council of Europe graduate courses at levels CEFR.
 We subdivide those levels to facilitate organization of students based on their knowledge of the language.
 It is adapted to the school calendar by offering a subdivision of 12 themes per level plus a theme 0 of introduction or revision, all of these allow possible subdivisions (2, 3, 4, 6 parts) for better synchronization with different school calendars.

 We adapt the courses according to the language of the students by providing a version of the content in their native language for lower levels (A1-A2).
 It allows offering e-learning and b-learning classes and savings of up to 60% compared to traditional teaching.